kiegroup/kie-tests/README.md

 modules.
 Please feel free to add any tests!

 In particular, this has become Marco's private repository for developing remote API integration tests.
-Until the Remote API is good and stable (and it's alnmost there -- but not quite), Marco needs this repository to easily and quickly test issues and develop code.
+Until the Remote API is good and stable (and it's almost there -- but not quite), Marco needs this repository to easily and quickly test issues and develop code.

 ### Developing Drools and jBPM